TranPhucVinh/C/Introduction/Data type/Integer in stdint.md

 **Example 1**

-For examples with signed number and overflow number, check: ``Data type/Char for integer.md``
+For examples with signed number and overflow number, check [Char for integer document](Char%20for%20integer.md)

 **Example 2**